jsidorenko/nft-migrator/README.md

 - `NFTS_COLLECTON_ID` - a collection ID in the `pallet-nfts`
 - `SIGNER_MNEMONIC` - a mnemonic phrase of the account that will create offchain signatures.
 This account needs to have an `Admin` and an `Issuer` roles within specified `NFTS_COLLECTON_ID`
-You can generate one by running `npm run generate-account`.
+You can generate a new one by running `npm run generate-account`.
+- `FILEBASE_*` - we use a Filebase.com service to store the files on IPFS.
+A free account on that service will be sufficient.

 ## Usage